flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

         - Workaround: Delete the `flybywire-aircraft-a320-neo folder`, then install it again.
     - Installer not showing your existing installation:
         - This is due to the new modular system which requires a new full installation.
-        - Workaround: Install the mod again via the installer.
+        - Workaround: Install the add-on again via the installer.

 * VOR/ADF indicators not showing on the ND *(fixed)*